-Signature authority is granted by the Idaho State Board of Education to the VPFA, Stacy Pearson (as the Bursar).
+Signature authority is granted by the Idaho State Board of Education to the VP/CFO, Mark Heil (as the Bursar).
 The VPFA can then delegate authority to individuals within the University.

 Only University officials that have specifically delegated authority from the VPFA may sign contracts obligating the University.
 Signature authority is specifically delegated by the VPFA in accordance with the Contract Policy and policies of State Board of Education (SBOE).
 University officials cannot execute contracts without express written approval from the VPFA.
 These delegations are limited to specific University Contract types and dollar amounts.